EXPLORE OUR HOME RECIPES

 Wait 15–30 seconds.
 Pausing to let the coffee bloom gives the grounds a fuller flavour.

-Starting in the centre of the brew bed, pour a pencil-thin stream of water, spiraling outward until all the water has been poured.
+Starting in the centre of the brew bed, pour outward in a spiral motion.
+Stop when all the water has been poured.

 The roasty sweet with dark cocoa notes of this blend, make Starbucks® Caffè Verona a well-balanced and rich cup of coffee.